-BHT (butylated hydroxytoluene) is an FDA approved food additive.
+BHT, or Butylated Hydroxytoluene is an FDA-approved food additive.
 It has been found to be an effective natural treatment for a number of viral conditions including hepatitis B, hepatitis C, the Epstein Barr virus, the herpes virus and cold sores.

 What is a Lipid Coated Virus?